forestdb/forestdb.org/models/scalar-implicature-qud.md

 ---

 Let's enrich the basic scalar implicature model such that the speaker is addressing one of two different QUDs, where the QUD is known to the listener.
-The scenario is the apple scenario from Goodman & Stuhlmueller 2013; the potential QUD's are "Are all of the apples red?" and "Are any of the apples red?".
+The scenario is the apple scenario from Goodman & Stuhlmueller 2013; the potential QUDs are "Are all of the apples red?" and "Are any of the apples red?".

 ~~~~
 // possible states of the world